xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2025-12-20-all-thats-left-of-you-goblinviolence-chigaki-death-metro-and-chromatin-at-spit.md

 ![goblinviolence](/images/1-03.jpg)

 Naarm/Melbourne band all that's left of you played the final set of the night, their last performance before they "hit da studio" (huge).
 Guitarist Valentine's tone was screamingly loud, bringing a passionate and energetic close to the show.
 Rumours of a gatecrash cover were confirmed later in their set, as they brought flood, the title track from our first release, back to life.
-This was an emotional moment for some, as they sung along.
+This was an emotional moment for some as they sung along.
+<br><br>
 Their raw and emotional screamo inspired some stage diving among the audience, and even saw Paddy from Wrench crowdsurfing shortly after.

 ### photos from the night (click to expand)